xlandscape/xOffFieldSoilRisk/docs/index.md

 1. contemporary data generation: high-resolution drone mapping
 1. field study: best possible landscape mapping, bee forage quantification and modelling

-### xBF Simulation xxx: move to 'get started'
+### xSR Simulation xxx: move to 'get started'

-On each time step (eg, day) and field in a simulation, xBF checks if there are products to apply.
+On each time step (eg, day) and field in a simulation, xSR checks if there are products to apply.
 If so, exact application details are determined based on model parameterisation (eg, deterministic or by sampling from  from distributions given by the user) and executed.

-## xBeeForage Landscape Model
+## xOffFieldSoilRisk Landscape Model

 ## Scenarios

 ## Application

 ## Acknowledgements
-The need and the development of the xBF landscape model was initiated by Thorsten Schad (tschadwork@gmail.com).
+The need and the development of the xSR landscape model was initiated by Thorsten Schad (tschadwork@gmail.com).
 It's realisation was only possibly due to the contribution of colleagues listed below and the sponsoring by Bayer AG.

 <img src="img/Contributions.png" alt="Contributors and Roles" width="800"/> xxx